-This rule increases the assessment rate established for the Cherry Industry Administrative Board (Board) for the 2006-2007 fiscal year and subsequent fiscal years from $0.0021 to $0.0066 per pound to fund the Board's administrative expenses and its new research and promotion program.
+This final rule increases the assessment rate for tart cherries that are utilized in the production of tart cherry products from $0.0019 to $0.0021 per pound.
+The assessment rate was recommended by the Cherry Industry Administrative Board (Board) under Marketing Order No. 930 for the 2003-2004 and subsequent fiscal periods.
+The Board is responsible for local administration of the marketing order which regulates the handling of tart cherries grown in the production area.
 Authorization to assess tart cherry handlers enables the Board to incur expenses that are reasonable and necessary to administer the program.
-The Board locally administers the marketing order which regulates the handling of tart cherries grown in the States of Michigan, New York, Pennsylvania, Oregon, Utah, Washington, and Wisconsin.
-The fiscal year began July 1, 2006, and ends June 30, 2007.
+The fiscal period began July 1 and ends June 30.
 The assessment rate will remain in effect indefinitely unless modified, suspended, or terminated.

-Effective Date: This final rule becomes effective November 20, 2006.Start Further Info
+This final rule becomes effective October 6, 2003.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Patricia A. Petrella or Kenneth G. Johnson, Marketing Order Administration Branch, Fruit and Vegetable Programs, AMS, USDA, Suite 2A04, Unit 155, 4700 River Road, Riverdale, MD 20737, telephone: (301) 734-5243, or Fax: (301)-734-5275; or George Kelhart, Technical Advisor, Marketing Order Administration Branch, Fruit and Vegetable Programs, AMS, USDA, 1400 Independence Avenue, SW., STOP 0237, Washington, DC 20250-0237; telephone: (202) 720-2491, or Fax: (202) 720-8938.